 Greater attention to men's health could bridge life expectancy gap, researchers say

-Men do not live as long as women.
-Life expectancy for an American man is almost 76, compared with 81 for a woman.
-Deaths among both older and younger men contribute to those numbers, so would greater attention to men's health make a difference?
-Ashley Milne-Tyte has this report.
+Men don't live as long as women do.
+In the U.S., life expectancy for a man is about 76 years, compared to 81 for a woman.
+Some doctors and public health experts say that fewer men would die too soon if more attention were paid men's health.
+Ashley Milne-Tyte reports.

 ASHLEY MILNE-TYTE: Some of you may be thinking, hang on, women's health has been sidelined for years.
 Right up until the last few decades, most clinical studies were carried out on men.
 Derek Griffith knows that.
 He's a professor of health equity and population health at the University of Pennsylvania.
 Still, he says...